 - Now spoon the mixture into each ramekin, they'll fill to approximately three quarters full.

-- Bake the puddings for 30mins and serve immediately with custard or cream
+Serve immediately with custard or cream

 To make the vegan version (4 individual puddings):